Alexandra Lange

-Lange’s architectural criticism has a focus on public projects.
+Lange's architectural criticism has a focus on public projects.
 Her work includes reconceptualising the forms and formats of architectural and design writing and criticism to better engage with the complexities of architectural and design cultures, practices and production, and to write women back into the history of architecture and design.

 Education

 Lange graduated with a BA in Architecture and Literature from Yale University in 1994.
-She gained her MA from the Institute of Fine Arts, New York University, in 2001, and her PhD from the same institution in 2005 with the thesis “Tower Typewriter and Trademark: Architects, Designers and the Corporate Utopia, 1956–1964.”
+She gained her MA from the Institute of Fine Arts, New York University, in 2001, and her PhD from the same institution in 2005 with the thesis "Tower Typewriter and Trademark: Architects, Designers and the Corporate Utopia, 1956–1964."
 Lange was a Loeb Fellow at the Graduate School of Design, Harvard University, 2013–2014.

 Awards and recognition

-Lange’s work has been recognized through a number of awards and prizes.
+Lange's work has been recognized through a number of awards and prizes.
 In 2020, she was the recipient of the Kliment Oculus Award, awarded to architectural journalists by the American Institute of Architects New York Chapter.
 (This award is named after Stephen A. Kliment—a former editor-in-chief of Architectural Record.)
 In 2019, Lange won the Steven Heller Prize for Cultural Commentary from the American Institute of Graphic Arts (AIGA).
-In 2018, the New York Press Club presented her with an award for feature reporting for her Curbed/Vox Media article, “No Loitering, No Skateboarding, No Baggy Pants.”
+In 2018, the New York Press Club presented her with an award for feature reporting for her Curbed/Vox Media article, "No Loitering, No Skateboarding, No Baggy Pants."

 Books

 Lange has published five books to date.
 The latest, Meet Me by the Fountain: An Inside History of the Mall, was published by Bloomsbury Books in 2022.
-This works gives a history of development of the mall from its earliest beginnings just after World War II.
+This work gives a history of development of the mall from its earliest beginnings just after World War II.

 The Design of Childhood: How the Material World Shapes Independent Kids, was published by Bloomsbury Books in 2018 to critical acclaim.
 The book charts the design of the toys, spaces and material culture that shape childhood, and the impact of these.
 One consequence of the approach has been to reveal the work and careers of many women not traditionally recognised within design and architectural history.
 The impact of the book has extended through essays published in The New Yorker, The New York Times, Curbed, The Atlantic and other publications.

-Writing About Architecture: Mastering the Language of Buildings and Cities was published in 2012 by Chronicle Books.
-The Dot-Com City: Silicon Valley Urbanism, was published as en e-book by Strelka Institute in 2012.
+Writing About Architecture: Mastering the Language of Buildings and Cities was published in 2012 by Chronicle Books.The Dot-Com City: Silicon Valley Urbanism, was published as en e-book by Strelka Institute in 2012.

 Design Research: the store that brought modern living to American homes documents the history of Design Research, a store founded by Ben Thompson using the idea of the lifestyle store.
 Written with Jane Thompson, the book tells the story of Design Research through the voices of the people involved.

 Lange has also published a range of chapters in books edited by others.
 These include: